qmk/qmk_firmware/docs/feature_repeat_key.md

 `get_repeat_key_count()` may be used in custom handlers to fine-tune behavior when reverse repeating.

-For instance, the following defines `MY_MACRO` as its own reverse, and specially handles repeating and reverse repeating:
+The following example defines `MY_MACRO` as its own reverse, and specially handles repeating and reverse repeating:

 ```c